Raymond Dalmau Coliseum

 Raymond Dalmau Coliseum is a multi-purpose indoor arena located in Quebradillas, Puerto Rico.
-Amongst other uses, it is home to Piratas de Quebradillas, which competes in Puerto Rico's Baloncesto Superior Nacional, the territory's top basketball league.
+The coliseum is home to the Piratas de Quebradillas, which competes in Puerto Rico's Baloncesto Superior Nacional.
 The Coliseum had its grand opening in 2008, hosted by Puerto Rican governor Aníbal Acevedo Vilá and the mayor of Quebradillas, Heriberto Vélez Vélez.
-Basketball and Badminton events for the 2010 Central American and Caribbean Games were held in this Coliseum.
+Basketball and badminton events for the 2010 Central American and Caribbean Games were held in this coliseum.